Roland09/PathPaintTool/README.md

 ## Notes

-The demo unitypackage is provided to get you started with a tiled and textures terrain.
+The demo unitypackage is provided to get you started with a tiled and textured terrain.
 Future updates will be done on the code alone.

 ## Important